2006 CHA men's ice hockey tournament

-The 2006 CHA Men's Ice Hockey Tournament was played between March 11 and March 13, 2006, at the Michigan State Fairgrounds Coliseum in Detroit, Michigan.
+The 2006 CHA Men's Ice Hockey Tournament was the 7th tournament in conference history and was played between March 11 and March 13, 2006, at the Michigan State Fairgrounds Coliseum in Detroit, Michigan.
 By winning the tournament, Bemidji State received College Hockey America's automatic bid to the 2006 NCAA Men's Division I Ice Hockey Tournament.

 Format

 The tournament featured six teams.
 The top two teams from the regular season received byes to the semifinals where they played the winners from the quarterfinal games.
 The two semifinal winners met in the championship game on March 13, 2006, with the winner receiving an automatic bid to the 2006 NCAA Men's Division I Ice Hockey Tournament.